-Honestly I have no idea what to write about.
-Guardians of the Galaxy? the book I just read about HSPs? how much I hate head colds that keep me from attending a wedding?
+Honestly I have no idea what to write about for today’s post.
+Guardians of the Galaxy, which I recently watched?
+The book I just read about HSPs?
+How much I hate the head cold that kept me from attending a friend’s wedding?

 Let’s go with a combo of the first two.
 My sister talked our whole family into going with her to see Guardians of the Galaxy yesterday.
-After being … let’s just say less than impressed with the trailers, I found that I actually enjoyed the film for the most part.
-I’d thought it would be the characters or humor or plot that would be the part I didn’t enjoy, but that wasn’t it.
+After being … less than impressed with the trailers, I found that I actually enjoyed the film for the most part.
+I’d thought it would be the characters or humor or plot that I didn’t enjoy, but that that wasn’t what bothered me.

-Now I think I’d answer “true,” partly because I’m being honest about how I’ve approached violent media in the past and partly because I’m becoming more aware of how violence affects me and I’ve stopped trying to pretend that it doesn’t.
+Now I think I’d answer “true,” mostly because I’m becoming more aware of how violence affects me and I’ve stopped trying to pretend that it doesn’t.
 I had to stop watching Criminal Minds because the nightmares got too bad (and even after I quit, they came back after reading Kristin Cashore’s Bitterblue).
-I almost wished I hadn’t seen X-Men: Days of Future Past in theaters because the battle scenes were so dark and raw.
+I wish I hadn’t seen X-Men: Days of Future Past in theaters because the battle scenes were so dark and raw.
 I’d still see it, but I’d have enjoyed it more on a smaller screen since I’m much more interested in character development than in impressive battle sequences.
 And now more recently, I find myself troubled by Guardians of the Galaxy.

-Please tell me I’m not the only one who flinches when a character gets stabbed, punched, kicked, shot or otherwise maimed.
-That there’s other people who think even superhero movies could do with fewer explosions, mayhem, and destruction.
-Or maybe I could stop watching movies … nah.
-I’ll probably skip The Hobbit: Battle of the Five Armies, though, at least till DVD, and (spoiler warning) delay the inevitable deaths of all my favorite dwarves for as long as possible.
+Please tell me I’m not the only one who flinches when a character gets stabbed, punched, kicked, shot or otherwise maimed?
+That there’s other people who think even superhero movies could do with fewer explosions, mayhem, and destruction?

-I suppose one solution would be to give up watching moves, but I’ll still go see Avengers: Age of Ultron, though.
-Probably for the same reason I let my sister talk me into seeing Guardians of the Galaxy.
+I suppose one solution would be to give up watching moves, but I’ll still go see Avengers: Age of Ultron for the same reason I let my sister talk me into seeing Guardians of the Galaxy.
 Marvel films are addictive.
 And hopefully in this one, there won’t be so much casual violence.